fanoush/ds-d6/espruino/DFU/F07/README.md

 #### Entering DFU by clearing Espruino

-If you did not update bootloader to allow entering it via `poke32(0x4000051c,1)` then easiest way to get out of  Espruino environment is to make it invalid by erasing bootloader settings page and reboot, see below.
+If you did not update bootloader yet to allow entering it via `poke32(0x4000051c,1)` then easiest way to get out of  Espruino environment from old stock bootloader is to make application invalid by erasing bootloader settings page and reboot, see below.
 After reboot this should stay in bootloader and wait for flashing valid DFU package (new Espruino or stock firmware).

 ```
 E.setFlags({unsafeFlash:1})